 Add the contents of the blender slowly into the mushroom soup and stir well to incorporate everything together.
 Add in the two pinches of nutmeg (optional).

-Taste and adjust seasonings as desired.
+Taste and adjust seasonings if needed (e.g., add in more ground black pepper, sherry cooking wine or salt if desired).
 Let the soup continue to cook on a low medium fire (do not let soup boil), stirring occasionally, for at least 15 -20 minutes (or longer if you desire).

 While the soup is cooking, mix the cornstarch and cold water together in a small bowl.
 Stir well until fully combined.